lsandini/cgmsim/README.md

 3) Setting up your personal environment

-At the root of the installation folder, create a file called __.env__ , it will contain your own environment variables.
-For this, oopen the editor of your choise, I use nano.
-The command is __nano .env__.
-Look at the [__.envSAMPLE__](.main/.envSAMPLE) file included as an example.
+The "environment" means the details of the simulated subject, and the Nightscout website URL and API secret.
+They are centralized and stored in the simulator's folder, in a file called __*.env*__.
+This file's contents are later called from various scripts.
+Creating this file is simplified by launching this interactive this script:

+__bash install_env.sh__

 4) Kickstarting the simulation